Trump impeachment trial to open with sense of urgency, speed

-WASHINGTON (AP) — Donald Trump's historic second impeachment trial is opening this week with a sense of urgency — by Democrats who want to hold the former president accountable for the violent U.S. Capitol siege and Republicans who want it over as fast as possible.
+Donald Trump’s historic second impeachment trial is opening Tuesday with a sense of urgency, by Democrats who want to hold the former president accountable for the violent U.S. Capitol siege and Republicans who want it over as fast as possible.

+Trump is the third American president to be impeached and the first to be impeached twice.

+In late 2019, the Democrat-led U.S. House impeached him on two charges: abuse of power and obstruction of Congress.
+The GOP-led Senate acquitted Trump on both charges in February 2020.
+Prior to Trump, only Andrew Johnson and Bill Clinton had been impeached.
+Both were also acquitted by the Senate.

 Details of the proceedings are still being negotiated by the Senate leaders, with the duration of opening arguments, senators’ questions and deliberations all up for debate.